mirageglobe/butlerfox/README.md

 - Author: Jimmy MG Lim (mirageglobe@gmail.com) @mirageglobe
 - Website: www.mirageglobe.com (blog) www.dracoturtur.com (company)

-Samurai (kanji 武士 meaning Warrior To serve) provides a simple interface to control server for administrators.
-Samurai also runs in ninja (kanji 忍者 To shoulder responsibility) mode which is silent execution of commands.
+Samurai (武士 meaning Warrior Serve) provides a simple interface for server administrators.

-Samurai installs and setups the basic applications / packages for a ubuntu-based system.
-Ideally you should use it to deploy on a vanilla ubuntu machine (Recommended 12.04 LTS 64bit).
-Samurai consists of a minisamurai.py and samurai.py file which are both interactive installers.
-Samurai reports on every action take and confirms; whereas ninja is samurai's non-interactive mode and just executes all the commands in one silent go.

-In summary, this application primarily acts as a low memory toolkit, drastically reduces learning curve and makes things quicker.
-Feel free to add and improve this; by making it more efficient.
+Samurai installs and setups the basic applications / packages for a ubuntu-based system (Recommended 14.04 LTS 64bit).
+In summary, this application drastically reduces learning curve and makes installations quicker.

-- Samurai aims to be a fire and forget system orchestrating tool.
-It then summarises and reports the status of each.
+- Samurai aims to be a fire and forget system orchestrating tool
-- Samurai is pure simplistic python with no dependancies.
+- Samurai is pure simplistic python with no dependancies
 - Samurai command is interactive
 - Ninja command is non interactive
-- MiniSamurai is samurais mini version

 Operation